deckarep/golang-set/README.md

 *Update* - as of 3/9/2014, you can use a compile-time generic version of this package in the [gen](http://clipperhouse.github.io/gen/) framework.
 This framework allows you to use the golang-set in a completely generic and type-safe way by allowing you to generate a supporting .go file based on your custom types.

+## Features (as of 4/22/2014)

+* One common interface to both implementations
+* Two set implementations to choose from
+  * a thread-safe implementation designed for concurrent use
+  * a non-thread-safe implementation designed for performance
+* 75 benchmarks for both implementations
+* 35 unit tests for both implementations
+* 14 concurrent tests for the thread-safe implementation

 Please see the unit test file for additional usage examples.
 The Python set documentation will also do a better job than I can of explaining how a set typically [works.](http://docs.python.org/2/library/sets.html)    Please keep in mind however that the Python set is a built-in type and supports additional features and syntax that make it awesome.
-This set for Go is nowhere near as comprehensive as the Python set also, ~~this set has not been battle-tested or used in production~~.
-Also, this set is not goroutine safe.
-The rationale for this is the same reasons that the built-in maps and slices are not thread-safe.
-Performance is favored over synchronization because this largely depends on your application requirements.
-If you need synchronization, perhaps use a channels for a high-level solution or use mutex and embedding for a more low-level solution.

-Examples but not exhaustive:
+## Examples but not exhaustive:

 ```go
 requiredClasses := NewSet()